 Medium Route Difficulty 2.5/5

-Bike & Tyre Choice: The route is almost all off road on fairly fast gravel.
+Bike & Tyre Choice: The route is a mix of backroads, singletrack and fast gravel without any technical sections.
 Absolutely not suitable for road bikes, mountain bikes will be fine but a bit slow so we strongly recommend a gravel bike with around 40mm tyres.

 – Some of the best gravel riding in England